Board of County Commissioners (New Jersey): Current use

 Current state law specifies that the boards may contain from three to nine seats.
-Due to the small sizes of the boards and the possibility of electing an exactly split legislature with the inevitably resulting deadlock, an odd-numbered board is required.
-The means of election of the county commissioner varies from all elected in districts to all elected at large to various systems in between.
-Elections are first past the post for single-member districts, and for at-large elections when only one seat is at stake.
-For at-large elections with more than one seat, plurality-at-large voting is used.
+Due to the small sizes of the boards and the possibility of electing an exactly split legislature with the inevitably resulting deadlock, an odd-numbered board is required under the same law.
+The means of election of the county commissioners vary, from all elected in districts, to all elected at large, to various systems in between.
+Elections are first past the post for single-member districts, as well as at-large elections when only one seat is at stake.
+For at-large elections with more than one seat, plurality-at-large voting is officially used.

-Depending on the county, the executive and legislative functions may be performed by the board or split.
+Depending on the county, the executive and legislative functions may be performed by the board, or split between commissioners and other county officials.
 In some counties, members of the board of county commissioner perform both legislative and executive functions on a commission basis, with each county commissioner assigned responsibility for a department or group of departments.
 In other counties (Atlantic, Bergen, Essex, Hudson, and Mercer), there is a directly elected county executive who performs the executive functions while the board of county commissioner retains a legislative and oversight role.
-In counties without an executive, a county administrator (or county manager) may be hired to perform day-to-day administration of county functions.
-All of the above attributes may be changed by act of the board and a referendum, or by explicit change of the relevant laws by the New Jersey Legislature.
+In counties without an executive, a county administrator (or county manager) may be hired to perform the day-to-day administration of county functions.
+All of the above attributes may be changed by act of the board, and referendum, or explicit change of the relevant laws by the New Jersey Legislature.

 Controversy and name change

-The term "freeholder," which is used in no other state, has been criticized as a vestige of a time when only property owners could be elected, which led to white men controlling political power at a time when women and black people were unable to own property on their own.
+The term "freeholder," which is used in no other state, had been criticized as an archaic remitment of the time when only property owners could be elected, which led to white men controlling political power at a time when women and black people were unable to own property on their own.

-In early July 2020, New Jersey Governor Phil Murphy reached an agreement with the Democratic leaders in both houses of the legislature under which the term "freeholder" would be eliminated and replaced with "county commissioner".
+In early July 2020, New Jersey Governor Phil Murphy reached an agreement with Democratic leaders in both state legislative chambers under which the term "freeholder" would be eliminated and replaced with "county commissioner".
 On July 14, 2020, Burlington County Freeholder Director Felicia Hopson called for "eliminating an antiquated title from an era when slavery and racism was tolerated" and announced plans for Burlington County to stop using the "freeholder" title on official communications and materials.
 The board planned to replace the title with "county commissioner" by passing a resolution at its August 20 meeting.

-On August 21, 2020, "amid a national reckoning to reexamine vestiges of structural racism," Governor Murphy signed Senate Bill 855, which changed the name of county governing bodies and mandates updates to website, letterhead, stationary, and other writings.
-Lt.
+On August 21, 2020, "amid a national reckoning to reexamine vestiges of structural racism," Governor Murphy signed Senate Bill 855, which changed the name of county governing bodies and mandates updates to website, letterhead, stationery, and other materials.Lt.
 Governor Sheila Oliver, an African-American woman who was once a freeholder herself, said that the term "refers to a time when only white male landowners could hold public office."

 The legislation took effect on January 1, 2021, and requires compliance within "one year of the bill’s effective date" or January 1, 2022.